-- We are working very hard to make a start of all study programs in the upcoming winter term 2020 possible with the provision of a variety of learning and teaching options.
+- We are planning to start all classes in fall 202 with the provision of a variety of learning and teaching options.

 - Once you have secured your place of study your program coordinator will keep you informed about the development in your program with regards to current developments.